abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 Click, copy "list.sh" or "list-su.sh" above, then paste, prepend the Bash functions inside ~/.bashrc file
-list-su is one that has internal superuser request (sudo prefixed command)
+list-su is one with internal superuser request (sudo prefixed command) but not in -d, -i option use

 Find, list specific file and/or directory recursively with the same find utility useful options